Tipping points & feedback loops

 Conclusion: Amplifying feedback starts when the tilt passes the tipping point

-- an increase in the twisting force or torque exerted by the block’s weight acting to topple the block, which causes
+• an increase in the block’s weight that acts to topple the block by exerting a twisting force (torque), which causes

 Conclusion: Definition of a tipping point

-The tipping point of a block is the critical angle of tilt at which the weight of the block begins to topple the block, triggering a self-amplifying feedback loop that escalates the tilt.
+The tipping point of a block is the critical angle of tilt at which the weight of the block begins to cause it to topple, triggering a self-amplifying feedback loop that escalates the tilt.

 The above definition suggests a more general definition: The tipping point of a system is when a property of the system exceeds a critical value, and this excess triggers a self-amplifying feedback loop that increases the excess of this property.

-Unfortunately, we humans are still increasing the level of carbon dioxide in the atmosphere, the very factor that is driving our global heating.
-This means that we are shoving our planet towards climate tipping points at speed.
+Unfortunately, humans continue to increase the level of carbon dioxide in the atmosphere, the very factor that drives global heating.
+This means that we are pushing our planet towards climate tipping points at an alarming rate.
 The planet is gaining 74 times as much energy each year as the United States uses in a year.
 (See my page on how fast the Earth is heating up.)
-It looks like we will not gently nudge our climate past some tipping point.
+It appears that we will not gently nudge our climate past a tipping point.
 We have our foot hard on the accelerator, rocketing towards or past tipping points.

 As we push the Earth past climate tipping points, we will set in motion feedback processes, like the methane release feedback mentioned above.
-This feedback would then add to the continuing global heating caused by the high levels of carbon dioxide.
+These feedback cycles would then contribute to the ongoing global heating caused by high levels of carbon dioxide.
 The risk is that we are setting in motion powerful climate dynamics and, once these feedbacks become dominant, humans will not be able to reduce the heating.
 It’s like the loss of control when you lean too far back in a chair, and it starts toppling backwards.

-The greatest risk is that after pushing past one tipping point, we would then be powerless to limit the heating and the climate would push past the tipping points of other feedback loops.
-We would face a cascade of tipping points and vicious feedbacks that could destroy the climate that has nurtured us.
+The greatest risk is that after pushing past one tipping point, we would then be powerless to limit the heating, and the climate would push past the tipping points of other feedback loops.
+We would face a cascade of tipping points and vicious feedback cycles that could destroy the climate that has nurtured us.

 A discussion informed by the maths of a toppling block